 So how best to ensure a restful night's sleep?
 Try to time it so that most of the alcohol in your system has been metabolized before you hit the hay.
 If you're on the cusp of being good to drive (i.e. right around a BAC of 0.08 — true for all 50 states and D.C. as of January, 2013), you'll want to quit hitting the sauce no less than four hours before bedtime.
-Easier in theory than in practice, we know, but at least now you know the rules by which your body is playing.
+Easier in theory than in practice, we know, but at least now you know the rules your body is playing by.

 For tons more info on alcohol's effects on sleep, check out this exhaustive overview at The National Institute on Alcohol Abuse and Alcoholism.